issacdowling/selfhostedsmarthomeguide/README.md

 ```
 #### Remember to add the URL, authtoken, and user id to the variables at the top

+This script handles playback (including pausing, stopping, and resuming), as well as getting info for the currently playing song incase we want it for later.

 ### Now enable it all
 Run
 ```